BitcoinDesign/Guide/guide/inheritance-wallet/backup.md

 We would also like to reiterate the point made in the "Use case & scope" page: the complexity of the backup scheme increases with the complexity of the wallet configuration.
 Therefore, user education is critical during wallet creation as well as during the backup phase.

-## Assembling the backup material
+## Accessing the backup material

-The illustration above reveals that Christina and David can access the multi-key wallet in two different ways.
+Christina and David can access the multi-key wallet in two different ways.

 #### Self-sovereign route
 Bob and Alice want to provide the children a way to access the funds on their own, using only the backup parts that are stored in the house safe.
 They store the password in a tamper-evident bag, along with a USB drive.
 Since electronics can fail, they also place a printout of their will and the recovery PDF in it.